ArchiveBox/docs/Docker.md

 This will use the folder `/full/path/to/folder/on/host` on your host to store the ArchiveBox output.

 #### Using a named Docker data volume

+(not recommended unless you know what you're doing)

 ```bash
 docker volume create archivebox-data